LightTheBlues/-Dip-Micro-Chip-Project/README.md

 ***

 # Short description of the project
-Control area network (CAN) protocols facilitate the transmission of serial data between multiple nodes.
-Using CAN, data aggregated in a central processing unit can be transmitted elsewhere.
+CAN (control area network) is a communication protocol that is used to handle the transmission of data between multiple nodes that all share a common bus.
+Each node has equal access to the bus and can transmit messages asynchronously whenever they have data that may be important elsewhere.
+This transmission is done in a broadcast manner, which means that all other nodes connected to the bus will receive the message.
+The broadcast method of communication creates reduced overhead in communication when compared to other communication protocols that use point-to-point communication, and also is more efficient in scenarios where the data needs to be received by multiple nodes.

-In this project, using firmware that is adapted from the dsPIC33EV 5V CAN-LIN STARTER KIT, CAN communication will be implemented into the dsPIC33C Touch-CAN-LIN curiosity development board.
-Using CAN, the data from various nodes will be taken as input at the dsPIC33C Touch-CAN-LIN curiosity development board and output through the native CAN connector on the board.
-We will be showcasing CAN communication between a vehicle’s nodes by writing and reading serially encoded messages using the digital signal processor (dsPIC33C) via the Curiosity Board provided by MicroChip.
+In this project, a demonstration of the CAN protocol will be shown by creating the firmware for the dsPIC33C Touch-CAN-LIN curiosity development board, which houses the dsPIC33CK1024MP710 digital signal controller.
+The demonstration will involve a common bus which connects the curiousity board with another board known as the dsPIC33EV 5V CAN-LIN STARTER KIT.
+To show messages being send in real time, a CAN analyzer developed by Microchip will also be present on the bus, allowing for messages to be displayed on an external computer.

 ***